 - Be specific.
 Answer questions that the customer might have, and don’t leave out the essential details such as materials, weight, size, or ingredients.
 Be concise, and avoid broad statements.

 - Get creative!
 Remember to use your brand’s tone of voice and write for your target audience.
 Try telling a story to help the customer picture having this product in their life, and have some fun with it – after all, a dry, boring product description won’t inspire customers to part with their money!

-Get more expert tips on how to win over customers on your product pages in our guide How to Write Product Descriptions
+- How to Write Product Descriptions: Get more expert tips on how to win over customers on your product pages.

 2. Create Product Categories